Glutinous Rice

 Did You Know?

-- 1.Glutinous rice contains virtually NO gluten despite its name—the term 'glutinous' refers to its sticky, glue-like texture from high amylopectin content, not the gluten protein found in wheat
+- 5.Glutinous rice is completely gluten-free despite its misleading name—the word 'glutinous' refers to its adhesive, glue-like quality, not the presence of gluten protein found in wheat.

 Plating Guidance